 - Merchant Level 4: Processing less than 20,000 transactions

-In order to find a suitable list of 12 PCI requirements and PCI questionnaires, businesses need to be sorted in compliance levels first.
+To find a suitable list of 12 PCI requirements and PCI questionnaires, businesses need to be sorted into compliance levels first.

 Generally, the criteria applied will be based on those set by Visa and Mastercard, the predominant payment card brands.